ConservationInternational/trends.earth/docs/source/about/development.rst

    invoke set-version -v 0.67

+Running the above command will update the version number every place it is referenced in the code.
 To avoid confusion, never change the version to one that has already been released - always INCREASE the value of the version tag to the next odd number.

 Testing changes to the plugin
 -----------------------------